GroovyWoo/Melanated-Machine-Learning/Daily-Log.md

 ##

+## 📌 August 2025 Recap & Reflections

+### ✅ Progress & Wins
+- Continued building consistency with **Oracle’s Race to Certification 2025 (AI Track)**.
+  - Completed the **OCI AI Foundations course** (covered AI, ML, DL, GenAI, OCI AI Services, and portfolio tools).
+  - Earned certificate of completion, which adds credibility toward resume/LinkedIn.
+- Explored project ideas inspired by Oracle examples — such as creating an ML project featuring **melanated films, TV shows, and books** (future project direction).
+- Experimented with building the **MML one-page website/landing page**.
+Learned about vibe coding, integrations, and embedding elements like logos/socials.
+- Completed **Google x Coursera AI Essentials specialization** (through trial period), adding another credential to showcase.
+- Created a **MML chat bot with Google AI Studio**, capturing the process with screenshots and screen recordings for future content (Build With Me series).
+- Released **MML Episode 2** on YouTube despite editing struggles — a major milestone in documenting the journey.

+### ⚠️ Challenges
+- **Website struggles**: Difficulty embedding MML logo and publishing due to coding/token limitations.
+Debating whether to simplify design or pivot tools (Bolt, Loveable, or alternatives).
+- **Gemini AI Nano Banana feature** testing resulted in repeated errors (likely a wider platform issue).
+- **Certification prep**: First attempt at Oracle OCI AI Foundations Associate practice exam ended in a fail.
+Main challenges: second-guessing answers, timing fatigue, and knowledge recall.
+- **Time & energy balance**: Still adjusting between AI Collective commitments, personal MML projects, certification study, transitioning into a higher paying job/role, and content creation.
+Burnout tendencies reappeared when trying to juggle everything at once.

+### 💡 Lessons Learned
+- **Execution > perfection**: Even with editing hiccups (CapCut watermark) and delays, publishing Episode 2 was more valuable than waiting for the “perfect” version.
+- **Test early, test often**: Practice exams are best taken earlier in the study cycle to identify gaps when the content is fresh.
+- **Pacing matters**: Marathon mindset > sprinting.
+Daily consistency, even in small steps, prevents burnout.
+- **Balance of tools**: Vibe coding tools save time, but sometimes manual coding may be more reliable.
+Need to decide when to automate vs. when to roll up sleeves.

+### 🎯 Focus for September
+- Retake **OCI AI Foundations Associate certification** with stronger prep (targeting a pass).
+- Finalize and **publish MML landing page** — even if simplified at first, then improve iteratively.
+- Prep for **Colorado Startup Week presentation** with the AI Collective (balance polish with storytelling).
+- Start early planning for **MML Episode 3** and potential Build With Me project walkthroughs.
+- Recommit to **consistent ML practice** (Python projects, Automate the Boring Stuff, Kaggle, etc.) alongside certification prep.

+**Overall:** August was a month of **persistence and patience**.
+Progress wasn’t always smooth, but milestones were still hit — certifications, (MML Vlog) Episode 2 release, and completion of major courses.
+The foundation is strengthening, even if momentum felt slower at times.
+September will be about converting that groundwork into **tangible wins** (certification pass, site launch, public showcase).

+---

 ## 30 Aug 25
 - Took **Oracle’s OCI AI Foundations Associate Certification Practice Exam**.
 Failed 1st attempt.
 - Most incorrect answers came from situations where I “knew” the answer but second-guessed myself, or was stuck between two close options.